ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 In many cases these are hashes of files, SW or memory regions.
 In other cases they might be expected SW or HW versions.
 In other cases, they may be something else.
-The actual data format and semantics of a known-good-value are specific to claims and implementations.
+The actual data format and semantics of a known-good value are specific to claims and implementations.
 There is no general purpose format for them or general means for comparison defined in this architecture document.